-From the plots, it can be seen that the distributions do appear to roughly follow a partition according to the order of the invariant they come from.
-This is perhaps hinting at how these different order subinvariants span different subspaces of the full space of subinvariants, as dictated by their eigendecompositions.
-Additionally, the actual $A_8$ , $D_8$ , and $E_8$ graphs occur as bivector subinvariant graphs for a large number of the $Inv_1$ 's only in each respective root system's dataset (the point with maximum eigenvalue below 2 in the $A_8$ plot is the $A_8$ graph of Figure 1, etc).
+FIGURE 4.
+Distributions of the maximum eigenvalues for each of the bivector subinvariants for each of the considered algebras: A_8 , D_8 , E_8 respectively.
+Data includes all 282,240 non-empty bivector subinvariants, coloured according to which order invariant they correspond to subinvariant graphs for a large number of the Inv1's only in each respective root system's dataset (the point with maximum eigenvalue below 2 in the A_8 plot is the A_8 graph of Fig. 1, etc).
 Presumably, these are due to Coxeter elements in bipartite form, and are in accordance with Smith's theorem.

 3.3.2.
 Eigenvector Centrality.
 The maximum eigenvalue of a non-negative matrix has a corresponding eigenvector with exclusively non-negative entries, as also dictated by the Perron-Frobenius theorem.
 One can then associate each of these normalised non-negative entries to a centrality score for the graph node with corresponding index.
 This is known as eigenvector centrality [19].